maciejkuran/yhome-Property-Listing-App/README.md

 # Home is Where Your Heart Beats

-This project features `OOP paradigm in JavaScript.`The properties data is fetched from a `class constructor`, as well as filter options, that get updated automatically everytime we add a new property to the listing.
+This project is my first experience with `OOP paradigm in JavaScript.`The properties data is fetched from a `class constructor`, as well as filter options, that get updated automatically everytime we add a new property to the listing.
 The general concept of this exercise was to do everything programmatically, minimizing hard coding to zero.
 I also added an extra feature such as displaying different currency depending on the user's time zone - `new Intl.DateTimeFormat().resolvedOptions()`.
 Feel free to dive deeper into my source code!

 yhome is a 'fake' brand that I designed and created for learning purposes.
 Because I love creative tasks, creating new brand concepts right next to solving programming problems is always exciting.